Troubleshooting TRIAC Outputs For PLC AC Modules

 Keeping this value in mind, a technician is troubleshooting a device with an open coil and measures a voltage across the coil of 112 volts, expecting to see 0 volts.
 The PLC terminal is verified OFF, and yet there are still 112 volts.
 Has the output gone bad?

-Since the coil is open, the multimeter completed the circuit as soon as it was connected.
-That tiny amount of current made its way through the meter, registering a voltage - but is this 112 volts a reasonable measurement?
+Since the coil is open, the multimeter completed the circuit the moment it was connected.
+That tiny amount of leakage current made its way through the meter, registering a voltage, but is this 112 volts a reasonable measurement?

 A standard DMM has between 10M and 20M Ohms of internal resistance.
 Most good tools will be closer to the 20 Megaohm level.
 If the measured voltage is 112, and the internal resistance is 20 Megaohms, the current is around 5.6 microamps.

-Turning back to the PLC, since the TRIAC must be dropping the remaining 8 volts, with the 5.6 microamps, the equivalent resistance would be around 1.5 megaohms.
-This fits within the scope of reason for that TRIAC, according to the spec sheet.
+Turning back to the PLC, the TRIAC must be dropping the remaining 8 volts.
+Given the 5.6 microamps of leakage surrent, the equivalent resistance would be around 1.5 Megaohms.
+This fits within the scope of reasonability for that TRIAC, according to the spec sheet.